hirokiraj/sagittarius-a-star/README.md

 `brew install stow`

-And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner vim zsh nvim oh-my-posh tmux`
+And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner vim zsh nvim oh-my-posh tmux tmux-powerline`

 ## Post setup actions
 If above setup was successful there are some additional manual steps that need to be done: